 Dubbed “America’s Most Interesting Town” by Readers Digest, Lake Placid is one of Florida’s most charming small towns.
-Located between Sarasota and West Palm Beach, Lake Placid sits in the center of Florida only a two-hour drive from either coast.
+Located between Sarasota and West Palm Beach, Lake Placid sits in the center of Florida, only a two-hour drive from either coast.

 Combining nature, culture, and fun, Lake Placid packs a lot of punch for its size.
-It has earned the title of the “Town of Murals” and the “Caladium Capital of the World,” all with a population less than 2,200.
+It has earned the title of the “Town of Murals” and the “Caladium Capital of the World,” all with a population of less than 2,200.

 Its walkable downtown area makes for an outdoor art gallery, boasting nearly 50 colorful murals that adorn its downtown buildings.
-Inspired by the murals found in British Columbia, the owners of the Lake Placid Mural Society started a movement in 1992 which would grow into over 146 pieces of artwork displayed throughout town.
+Inspired by the murals found in British Columbia, the owners of the Lake Placid Mural Society started a movement in 1992 that would grow into over 146 pieces of artwork displayed throughout town.

 In addition to its unique flora and fauna, nature enthusiasts can discover plenty of spots in Lake Placid to take a respite from the hustle and bustle of everyday life.
-Home to 27 freshwater lakes, this small town offers the perfect opportunity to revel in some of Florida’s most beautiful natural scenery with a day of boating, fishing, golfing or exploring a local winery.
+Home to 27 freshwater lakes, this small town offers the perfect opportunity to revel in some of Florida’s most beautiful natural scenery with a day of boating, fishing, golfing, or exploring a local winery.

 Hours of Operation: Monday – Friday: 9:00 a.m. to 4:30 p.m.
 EST